jswny/j1.io-v1/README.md

 # j1.io
 This is the repository for my personal website, which I've made to look like a standard terminal.
-This site has multiple pages including and automatic resume grabber, and Spotify playlist integration.
+This site has multiple pages including an automatic resume grabber, and Spotify playlist integration.
 It uses [Typed.js](http://www.mattboldt.com/demos/typed-js/) to accomplish this, along with my own custom styling. j1.io is built using [Node.js](https://nodejs.org/), a JavaScript runtime built on the V8 engine.

 ## Components
 - NPM modules